 Get Traffic To Your Website Free

-Though your time is not free, if you spend it wisely researching and optimizing your content for search engines, you can setup yourself up for success and increase website traffic free.
+Though your time is not free, if you spend it wisely researching and optimizing your content for search engines, you can setup yourself up for success and increase website traffic for free.

 And this is what we want to talk about today.
 How to SEO your existing blog posts in order to get traffic to your website for free.